shining0611armor/Predicting-of-Turbofan-Engine-Degradation-Using-the-NASA-C-MAPSS-Dataset/README.md

 <h4 id="Second Scenario: Regression with Early-stopping</h4>

-In the algorithm implementation section for regression, the settings are exactly the same as those stated in the Classification section.
+<p>In the algorithm implementation section for regression, the settings are exactly the same as those stated in the Classification section.
 The only difference is that in the last Dense layer of the model, for the purpose of regression, the Activation function is Linear instead of Sigmoid.
 Additionally, RMSprop is used instead of Adam.
 Although in the section where the model was used without Early-Stopping, the model did not experience overfitting and performed well with the appropriate adjustment of the Learning-rate values, it is possible that sometimes we might encounter overfitting without Early-Stopping.
 In this case, we add an Early-Stopping section to the model's callback.
 All other settings and hyperparameters remain the same as before.
 By doing this, the model will stop when the validation loss increases.
-This approach yields the best results, and the outcome has improved compared to the previous state.
+This approach yields the best results, and the outcome has improved compared to the previous state.</p>

 <img src="Images/screenshot047.png" alt="Adding Early-Stopping to the Callback Section of the CNN-LSTM Model" style="width: 100  %;" class="center">
 <p><em>Figure 21: Adding Early-Stopping to the Callback Section of the CNN-LSTM Model</em></p>

-In this case, considering Early-Stopping, the model stops at its optimal state before a significant increase in validation loss at Epoch 80.
+<p>In this case, considering Early-Stopping, the model stops at its optimal state before a significant increase in validation loss at Epoch 80.</p>

 <img src="Images/screenshot048.png" alt="MSE and MAE Error Curves for train and validation" style="width: 100  %;" class="center">
 <p><em>Figure 22: MSE and MAE Error Curves for train and validation</em></p>

-we can consider all windows the result is as bellow:
+<p>we can consider all windows the result is as bellow:</p>

 <pre><code>

 RMSE:  16.49428816371336